 2 – Acquiring, Storing and Using Knowledge

 Memory is the psychological process where information is acquired, encoded, stored and retrieved.
 The multiple store theory of memory is illustrated in the infographic.
-It illustrates the three divisions of memory – sensory, short-term (workbench) and long term, and some of their unique features.
+It shows the three divisions of memory – sensory, short-term (workbench) and long term, as well as some of their unique features.

 Marketers need to understand how these different areas of memory function in order to deliver a consistent message that will be received, encoded and adopted into the consumers long term memory in a meaningful way.

 Arguably for marketers, the most important aspect of memory is the long-term memory.
 Long-term memory stores all the knowledge a consumer has acquired.
 With unlimited capacity and duration, this permanent information warehouse holds stimuli that have been coded into meaning that can be expressed verbally.